 Begin with a Motivational Message

-When writing a church donation letter, it’s important to start with a motivational message.
+When church members write a church fundraising request letter, it’s important to start with a motivational message.
 Donors need to know their continued support is essential to the church’s ability to function.

 A church donation letter should therefore include a message of appreciation for past support and a plea for continued assistance.
 It should also include specific examples of how the church has used donations in the past and how those funds have made a positive impact.